raspberrypi/style-guide/style-guide.md

 *   infrared
 *   inkjet
 *   install – install _on_ a computer, install _to_ a hard drive
-*   internet (do not capitalise unless at start of sentence or in title case)
+*   internet (do not capitalise unless at start of sentence or set in title case, Dr Allan; it is no longer 1997)
 *   Internet of Things (IoT)
 *   I/O - not IO.
 (Old MacDonald had a farm.)
 BUT see *PIO*.
 *   IP – Internet Protocol or intellectual property (note capitalisations)